What is the difference between a modular PSU vs regular PSU? Find out whether you should be buying a modular power supply or not.

 cards, you won't be needing all of these cables.

-By detaching unused power cables from a modular power supply, you will typically end up having 3 to 4 less cables within your computer case.
+By detaching unused power cables from a modular power supply, you will typically end up having three to four less cables within your computer case.
 That's at least 1.5 meters (5 feet) less cables snaking inside your case and hiding in your drive bays.
 Having less cables to grapple with also makes cable management easier, saving you time and effort.

 If cable management is a priority for you, then a modular PSU is worth it.
 Unless you have a high end case with superb cable management features, buying a modular power supply is the easiest method of achieving a neat and atheistically-pleasing computer interior.